highcharts/connectors-morningstar/docs/connectors/morningstar/screeners/regulatory-screener.md

 - Principal Adverse Impacts (PAI)
 - Planned Investments and Allocations

-For more details, see [Morningstar's Regulatory Screener API].
+For more details, see [Morningstar's Screener API - Regulatory Screener].

 This connector is designed to be interacted with using external buttons, that might filter data on the backend, provide pagination as well as sorting.